pratikbhavarthe/admin-ui-dashboard/README.md

 ## Enivornment Vaiables
 ### `ADMIN_UI_API_URL`

-This ENV variable will set the base url for Admin-UI.
+This ENV variable will set the base url for Admin-UI-Dash board.